adou600/IosContinuousIntegration/README.md

  - Mac OS 10.11 El Capitan
  - Xcode 7.0.1
- - iOS 9 project with cocoapods setup for Alamofire 3.0.0
+ - iOS 9 project with cocoapods setup for Alamofire 3.0.1
  - RubyGems 2.4.8
- - Fastlane 1.33.4
+ - Fastlane 1.33.6
  - Jenkins 1.634

 ## Why Fastlane?
 Why Jenkins?

 If you want to have continuous integration for your project and get rid of the expensive build master, the first step is to find a way to build your code and run the tests with the command line.
 We will use [the awesome fastlane](https://fastlane.tools) in this tutorial, but [Xcode bots](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) could do it as well.

-Fastlane can easily be integrated into Jenkins especially because the output produced by the executed lane is much more human readable than the output produced by ```xcodebuild```.
-See for example [Gym](https://github.com/fastlane/gym).
+Fastlane can easily be integrated into Jenkins especially because the output produced by the executed lane is much more human readable than the output produced by `xcodebuild`.
+See for example [Gym](https://github.com/fastlane/gym) and [Felix's blog](https://krausefx.com/blog/ios-tools).
 Jenkins is known to be very flexible, thanks to the enormous amount of maintained plugins available.
 Combining the flexibility of Jenkins and power of Fastlane should allow to cover almost any scenario of delivery for your app.
 Xcode bots is however a bit more rigid but might be slightly less tricky to configure.

 Fastlane provides a bunch of tools in the command line which can be used to automate the deployment of your apps.
 Building the app and running the test is just one of the task that can be achieved by Fastlane.
 It comes in a form of a config file where you define your lanes.
 Besides running the tests, several useful workflow can be imagined thanks to [various actions](https://github.com/KrauseFx/fastlane/blob/master/docs/Actions.md).
 [Snapshot](https://github.com/KrauseFx/snapshot) allows to automatically take the screenshots of your app in several languages, [Deliver](https://github.com/KrauseFx/deliver) uploads your screenshots and metadata to the App Store, [Cert](https://github.com/fastlane/cert) helps manage the iOS code signing certificates,...
 And that's just the tip of the iceberg.